Pankovea/Pankovea_MaxScriptsTools/README_EN.md

 For single-script installation, copy icons [1](usericons/pankov_instancseAll_24i.bmp) and [2](usericons/pankov_instancseAll_16i.bmp) to your 3ds Max `usericons` folder (see Installation step 2).

 Features:

-* Replace any object with an instance of a selected source object by creating an instance and applying original transforms, layer, and material depending on settings.
+* Replace any object with an instance of the selected object by creating an instance and applying original transforms, layer, and material according to the settings.
-  If only some instances are selected, unselected instances will not be replaced.
+  Note: if only some instances were selected, unselected instance objects will not be replaced.

+* Replace a reference part of an object with the ability to choose the source reference level.

-* Shows a progress bar when processing a large number of objects (>100).
+* When replacing a large number of objects (>100), a progress bar is shown.

-1. "Make Instances" group:
+Details:

+1. Make Instances group
-    * Can clone by instance both individual objects and grouped objects.
+* Can create instances of both individual objects and grouped objects.
-    * Can fit the new instance to the size of the objects being replaced.
+* Can fit the new instance size to match the size of the objects being replaced.

-2. "Get instance part from reference object" group:
+2. Replace Reference Target group
+Extracts a reference object from the chosen main object and replaces the specified reference level in the selected objects.
+This section works only in object mode (when the source object is geometry, not a group).

+Behavior depending on selection:
+* If a single destination object is selected, the script will prompt to choose the insertion level.
+* If multiple destination objects are selected, you can choose:
+  - Top layer (Top) — replace the whole object.
+In this case, unselected instance objects will not be affected.
+  - Instance part (Instance part) — the lower reference level including modifiers up to the first "break".
+    This may match the base level.
+In this case all objects referencing this part will be changed.
-Extracts the base object (the bottom of the modifier stack) and replaces selected objects with it.
+  - Base object (Base object) — replace only the base object (the first entry on which the modifier stack is built).
-No new objects are created and all scene dependencies are preserved.
-    * Can also replace the entire modifier stack.
+    In this case unselected instance objects will not be affected.

 [back (contents)](#contents)